Stand with Ukraine flag

 Let’s publish telemetry readings using the MQTT client username and password.
 First, change the credential type for your device from “Access token” to “MQTT Basic”:

-• Go to the "Devices" page, click on the your device to open device details window and click "Manage credentials" button;
+• Go to the "Devices" page, click on your device to open the device details window, and click the "Manage credentials" button;

-• In the "Device Credentials" window, select "MQTT Basic" credential type and specify username and password.
-Password is optional.
+• In the "Device Credentials" window, select "MQTT Basic" credential type, and specify username and password.
 Click "Save".

 After changing device credentials, use the “Check connectivity” feature to post telemetry: